rinald/evaluator/README.md

 The **evaluator** module provides two external objects: **Expression** and **Function**.

 The **Expression** object represent a mathematical expression.
-It supports expressions with integers, operators, parentheses and also embedded mathematical functions.
-For negative integers you have to write **(0-i)** where **i** is a positive integer.
+It supports expressions with numbers, operators, parentheses and also embedded mathematical functions.
+For negative numbers you have to write **(0-i)** where **i** is a positive number.

 The **Function** object represents a one-variable mathematical function.
 It essentially is just an expression with variable **x**.
 It is a callable object, so you can call it just like an ordinary function.